 They know how to value their worth, and if they find you to be worthy of being their friend, they will gladly give an arm for you when necessary.
 They exercise their loyalty in all fields in life, be it relationships, work, family, you name it.

-While many people who choose to ignore their thoughts and emotions, loners choose to indeed focus on them and become fully aware of them.
+While many people choose to ignore their thoughts and emotions, loners choose to indeed focus on them and become fully aware of them.
 Being aware of oneself is very important and something which is very difficult to achieve.

-- Valuing time
+6. Valuing the time

 This is why they will do everything in their power to never be late, never waste someone’s time, and never allow others to waste their time.
-They are categorical when time comes into question, and it is perhaps their most valued boundary that they will never change.
+They are categorical when the time comes into question, and it is perhaps their most valued boundary that they will never change.

 Loners avoid trivialities and fake behavior.
 They never tolerate people who think that they can be played with.
 They are very self-aware, and you can learn a lot from them about self-respect.

 Respect their time as they respect yours, and respect their boundaries the way they respect yours.
 If you know how to connect with a loner, expect a genuine friendship filled with loyalty, great advice, and respect.